huangwb8/easySCI/README.md

 ## Background

 All researchers want to receive the latest studies with as less effort as possible. **<font color="#dd0000">easySCI</font>** is an annually-updated project about **<font color="#dd0000">easily tracing research updates in PubMed SCI journals with RSS</font>**, where journals are stratified via Impact Factor (IF).
-Although it's controvertial using IF to profile the importance of articles, IF is a simple but effective strategy to acheive academic updates.
-Now only Biology & Medicine supported.
+Although it's controvertial using IF to profile the importance of articles, IF is a simple but effective strategy to weight academic updates.
+Now only Biology & Medicine supported, but more areas would be supported as soon as possible.

 ## Usage